 - You have an adult dependant who is wholly or mainly financially dependent on you.

 Eligible adult dependants include your spouse or civil partner or, if you are 25 and over, a cohabiting partner.
 Your grant amount will be dependent upon your situation and the income of your dependant.
-The maximum grant is £2,834 but the amount you receive depends on your situation and the income of your dependant.
+The maximum grant is £2,834 for the 2017/18 academic year and £2,925 for the 2018/19 academic year.
+The amount you receive depends on your situation and the income of your dependant.